fanningert/kirbycms-extension-video/README.md

 # Kirby Extension - VideoExt

-*Version:* 1.0
+*Version:* 1.1

+This plugin adds a new `video` and `videoext` Kirbytext tag which enables you to embed your video clips easily and HTML5 compatible.

 **Attention:** In this version I changed the used custom config variable for a better usage with other extension and kirby.
 Also the default kirbytext tag is now `videoext` but you can reactivate the `video` tag support via config variables.

 **Info:** When you don't use the snipped, you get a wrong HTML code.
 This is a existend bug of kirby in version 2.0.6.
 In the current develop version is this bug corrected. https://github.com/getkirby/kirby/issues/226

-Display a video via the HTML5 video tag.

 ## KirbyText options